 - Excited Kids' Show Host: LeVar is Type 3 (informative, rarely condescending, not wacky/zany, speaks to children like adults).

-- Long Runners: Spent 26 years on the air before budget cuts killed it in 2009.
+- Long-Runners: Spent 26 years on the air before budget cuts killed it in 2009.
 Funnily enough, Reading Rainbow outlived Star Trek: The Next Generation by a few years (when you factor in the movies).
 In 2012, the show came back as an Internet project.

 - Losing Your Head: A pair of floating heads startle LeVar in one episode.